2024 ElkBros Best Days Season Planner

 Weekend Warriors:

 For our resident hunters that can only hunt a weekend or maybe two during the season, the moon phase and the muzzleloader season make this an easy decision.
 Labor day weekend if that's the only time you can get off.
-The best weekend we feel is the weekend of the 16th if you are willing to mix it up with the firearms and then the last weekend of the 23rd.
+The best weekend we feel is the weekend of the 21st because the rut will be in full sing and you can locate screaming bulls in the moonlight and be on them at daybreak or follow them to bed for great mid-day action.
+Yes, it's the last days of the muzzy season, but a lot of them would have called it quits, and if you hunt them at mid-day, most other hunters are in camp taking naps, lol.
+Also, the last weekend of the 28th should have plenty of screaming bulls.
 With only two to three days, you are not going to have time to waste looking for elk, so go as late as possible to get some help from the rut and screaming bugles.
-That's why, if you have to choose, we recommend the weekend of the 23rd over Labor Day Weekend.
+That's why, if you have to choose, we recommend the weekends of the 21st & 23rd over Labor Day Weekend.

 ELKBROS THOUGHTS